-- (c) In the event a party in interest files an oObjections to any motion filed under this Rule shall must be made within twenty-one (21) days from the service of within the time permitted in the negative notice legend the motion.
+- (c) Objections to any motion filed under this Rule must be made within twenty-one (21) days from service of the motion.
 The objecting party must schedule a hearing on the motion, objection, or other matter upon notice to the movant's attorney, the objecting party or parties, and others as may be appropriate.
 The objecting party must not give less than twenty-eight (28) days' notice of the hearing.
 Replies must be filed and served no later than seven (7) days preceding the hearing date.
 Unless the court orders otherwise, the objecting party must schedule and notice a hearing on the objection.
-If a hearing on the objection is not timely set and noticed, the objection, unless otherwise ordered by the court, will be deemed withdrawn. - (e) The movant must submit the proposed order not later than fourteen (14) days after the expiration of the objection period.
-In the event the movant fails to submit a proposed form of order within this time, the court may enter an order denying the matter without prejudice for lack of prosecution.
-In addition to any other requirements, the movant must recite in a separate affidavit or declaration that: - (1) The motion, objection, or other matter was served upon all interested parties with the negative notice legend informing the parties of their opportunity to object within the appropriate number of days of the date of service; and,

-- (2) No party filed an objection within the time permitted. - (d) In the event no party in interest files a timely objection, the court may consider the matter without further notice or hearing upon the submission by the movant of a proposed form of order granting the relief. - (e) The movant must submit the proposed order not later than fourteen (14) days after the expiration of the objection period.
-In additional to any other requirements, the movant must recite in a separate affidavit or declaration that: - (1) The motion, objection, or other matter was served upon all interested parties with the negative notice legend informing the parties of their opportunity to object within the appropriate number of days of the date of service; and, - (2) No party filed an objection within the time permitted.
-In the event the movant fails to submit a proposed form of order within this time, the court may enter an order dentying denying the matter without prejudice for lack of prosecution. - (f) Nothing in this Rule is intended to preclude the court from conducting a hearing on the motion, objection, or other matter even if no objection is filed within the time permitted in the negative notice legend.
+If a hearing on the objection is not timely set and noticed, the objection, unless otherwise ordered by the court, will be deemed withdrawn. - (d) In the event no party in interest files a timely objection, the court may consider the matter without further notice or hearing upon the submission by the movant of a proposed form of order granting the relief. - (e) The movant must submit the proposed order not later than fourteen (14) days after the expiration of the objection period.
+In additional to any other requirements, the movant must recite in a separate affidavit or declaration that: - (1) The motion, objection, or other matter was served upon all interested parties with the negative notice legend informing the parties of their opportunity to object within the appropriate number of days of the date of service; and - (2) No party filed an objection within the time permitted.
+In the event the movant fails to submit a proposed form of order within this time, the court may enter an order denying the matter without prejudice for lack of prosecution. - (f) Nothing in this Rule is intended to preclude the court from conducting a hearing on the motion, objection, or other matter even if no objection is filed within the time permitted in the negative notice legend.